Nislaco/Linux-GPU-V-Scripts-for-Hyper-V/README.md

 Step 8 you will want to apt-get install "curl git dkms dwarves" to provided the dependancies for the kernel compilation script:

 Step 9 download and execute the provided build.sh; after this completes dkms status should show the module is installed.
+Step 9a if using debian you will need to also run through resolve_btfids.txt before running build.sh.

 Step 10 reboot the VM